AlexBoving/sCT-generation-pix2pix/README.md

 ![1BA307_118_real_A](https://github.com/user-attachments/assets/6e713b2b-e9ea-4a27-8612-1b7024ce8217)![1BA307_118_real_B](https://github.com/user-attachments/assets/69e6d988-7da6-4019-9640-e58525ea3dea)

-# Synthetic CT Generation for Radiotherapy Treatment Planning Using Deep Learning
+# Synthetic CT Generation from 2D MRI images Using Pix2Pix (cGAN)

-**New**:  Please check out [img2img-turbo](https://github.com/GaParmar/img2img-turbo) repo that includes both pix2pix-turbo and CycleGAN-Turbo.
-Our new one-step image-to-image translation methods can support both paired and unpaired training and produce better results by leveraging the pre-trained StableDiffusion-Turbo model.
-The inference time for 512x512 image is 0.29 sec on A6000 and 0.11 sec on A100.

-Please check out [contrastive-unpaired-translation](https://github.com/taesungp/contrastive-unpaired-translation) (CUT), our new unpaired image-to-image translation model that enables fast and memory-efficient training.

-We provide PyTorch implementations for both unpaired and paired image-to-image translation.

 The code was written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesungp), and supported by [Tongzhou Wang](https://github.com/SsnL).

-This PyTorch implementation produces results comparable to or better than our original Torch software.
+This PyTorch implementation produces results comparable to or better than the original Torch software.
 If you would like to reproduce the same results as in the papers, check out the original [CycleGAN Torch](https://github.com/junyanz/CycleGAN) and [pix2pix Torch](https://github.com/phillipi/pix2pix) code in Lua/Torch.

 **Note**: The current software works well with PyTorch 1.4.
 Check out the older [branch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/pytorch0.3.1) that supports PyTorch 0.1-0.3.